-Are you deploying Amazon EC2 instances and want to deploy the New Relic Infrastructure agent on them?
+Are you deploying Amazon EC2 instances and want to deploy the New Relic infrastructure monitoring agent on them?
 Do you want to know the fastest, easiest way to deploy the agent?
 Would you like to receive data within 60 seconds?
-If you answered yes to any of these questions, then this post is for you!
+If you answered yes to any of these questions, this post is for you!

-Whether you’re in development or testing, are deploying a production instance, or just need an instance to work with for a demonstration, you’ll want to deploy the New Relic Infrastructure agent for monitoring.
+Whether you’re in development or testing, you're deploying a production instance, or you need an instance to work with for development, you’ll want to deploy the New Relic infrastructure monitoring agent.

-The great news is that deploying the New Relic Infrastructure agent on an AWS EC2 Amazon Linux instance can be done very quickly.
-How quickly?
+The great news is that deploying the New Relic infrastructure agent on an Amazon EC2 Amazon Linux instance is a quick.
+How quick?
 That depends on how fast you click.
-(Watch the video below to see me deploy 9 instances in 22 seconds.)
+(Watch the video in the next section to see me deploy 9 instances in 23 seconds.)

-But the best news is that once you’ve launched your instance(s), you’ll start seeing data in New Relic Infrastructure within just 60 seconds!
+But the best news is that once you’ve launched your instances, you’ll start seeing data in New Relic within just 60 seconds.

 3 ...
 2 ...
 1 ... launch!